Koutetsu no Kishi: Summary

 The player controls German Waffen-SS and Heer officer who was responsible for commanding troops in major World War II operations like Operation Barbarossa (which are included in the game).
 Before each mission, a basic summary is given in Japanese in addition to unit strengths, and the locations of major cities.

 Players must assign starting locations for all of their units and must seek out the AI opponent, which has placed its units according to their historical starting locations.
 Each mission has the player either invade the enemy, withdraw from an untenable position, or defend occupied territory.
 The rate of accuracy in combat is entirely dependent on the distance between the opponents along with a degree of luck (to determine whether the bullet penetrates the target for a hit or not).
 The concept of endurance is completely absent for all units in this game.

 Players have access to in-mission help and the option menu.
 Attack, defense, and speed statistics are covered for each unit.
 Like in real history, the game ends after the player is scripted to lose the Battle of Moscow, which saw nearly 1.6 million casualties on both sides of the battle.
 The player is given a brief message by a man in a motorcycle, then a game over screen appears.
-The timespan of the Super Famicom version of the game is from June 1941 to September 1943; approximately the duration of Nazi Germany's forward offensive moment in the Eastern Front of World War II.
-However, the NEC PC-9801 version of the game extends the timespan to March 1945, when the player has to defend the Third Reich from the invading Anglo-American forces.
+The timespan of the Super Famicom version of the game is from June 1941 to September 1943, approximately the duration of Nazi Germany's forward offensive moment in the Eastern Front of World War II, but the NEC PC-9801 version of the game extends the timespan to March 1945, when the player has to defend the Third Reich from the invading Anglo-American forces.